 First-time moms or moms who deliver vaginally often do not realize what is involved with a C-section.
 I know I didn’t.
 While your spouse is prepping for entry to the operating room, you’re wheeled into a cold, sterile operating room, often after going through much, if not all, of labor.
 You have to receive an epidural, which can be quite painful.
 It helps if the anesthesiologist or nurse anesthetist is skilled.
 With my daughter’s delivery, I was stuck three times before they found the right spot to do the spinal.

 They insert a catheter and sometimes strap you down to a table (because they have blood pressure cuffs and other monitors on you).
 It is common to be nauseous and even vomit on the operating table.
 Many women find that the spinal makes them sleepy or groggy during the procedure.
 A curtain will be placed across you so you cannot see any of the procedure.
 Your spouse will not enter the operating room until right before the procedure or after it has begun.
 While you will be able to see and hear your baby after the delivery, you will not be able to hold your baby until later because your doctor will still have to close the incisions and finish the surgical procedure.

 What is it like to recover from a cesarean?

-For about one to two weeks, every time you move, it feels like everything inside you is ripping apart.
+For about one to two weeks after, it feels like everything inside you is ripping apart every time you move.
 The pain can often bring you to tears.
-Couple this with the uterine cramps that can occur from nursing, and you get pain in the same area.
+Couple this with the uterine cramps from nursing, and you get pain in the same area.
 It’s not fun.